gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Noxy glanced through the neighboring slit.
 "Yup.
 The bull is Big Blue, and the cow is Pillow.
 We've had them forever---they're practically family."

 Thokmay stepped back and wrinkled his nose.
-"They smell like wet goofs."
+"They smell like wet camels."

 "That's because they haven't rained for a while," Noxy explained defensively.
 "Someone should probably take them out and let them do that."
 As she spoke, an